Coroner - Robert J. Gessner

 Bryan has fourteen years of serving the public with employment in the Public Safety field as Firefighter / Supervisor and Emergency Medical Technician.
 He is a Captain with the Kankakee Fire Department, and also a firefighter paramedic with the Braidwood Fire Protection District as well as a fire investigator and a fire service instructor.

 Some of the certifications which he holds are: Command & General Staff Functions for Local Incident Management Teams, Certified Fire Investigations, NIMS 100,200, 700, 800.
 Bryan also hold multiple certifications in Hazardous materials response, and Technical Rescue.

 Administrative Assistant/Deputy Coroner - Lindsay M. Jones

 Lindsay Jones started her career with the Kankakee County Coroner's Office in June of 2018.
 Lindsay had previously worked for the Kankakee County Clerk's Office and has extensive knowledge of the Illinois Vital Records System.
-She is the married and the proud mother of three young children.
+She is married and the proud mother of three young children.
 Lindsay and her family live in Bourbonnais.